Rarer causes and types of dementia

 • poor short-term memory

-You may have a lumbar puncture (spinal tap) to drain fluid from the brain.
-If this helps, the doctor may put in a tube (called a shunt) to drain excess fluid.
-This carries it to another part of the body, usually the tummy (abdomen), where it’s absorbed into the blood.
+You may have a lumbar puncture (spinal tap) to drain fluid from your brain.
+If this helps, your doctor may put in a tube (called a shunt) to drain excess fluid.
+This carries the fluid to another part of your body, usually your tummy.
+The fluid is then absorbed into your blood.

-Treatment for preventing circulatory problems from getting worse can also help, including stopping smoking, and medicines for high blood pressure or cholesterol.
+Treatment for preventing circulatory problems from getting worse can also help.
+This includes:

 Multiple sclerosis